Everything You Need to Know about PCOS and IVF

 For many people with PCOS, IVF is successful.
 But since PCOS can be a complex diagnosis, there are different factors to consider when it comes to your chances of pregnancy.

-The good news is, a study in the journal Fertility and Sterility found the pregnancy rates in people with PCOS were similar in those without PCOS.
+The good news for people with PCOS is that research has found that pregnancy rates in people with PCOS were similar in those without PCOS.

 The Bottom Line on PCOS and IVF